explodingcamera/blog/content/rust-os/2-shell/index.md

 {% quote (class="info")%}

 This is a series of posts about my journey creating a kernel in rust.
 You can find the code for this project [here](https://github.com/explodingcamera/pogos/tree/part-1) and all of the posts in this series [here](/series/os-dev/).

+This post isn't finished yet, but I wanted to get it out so I stop procrastinating on it.
+More content will follow next week.

 {% end %}